 Protective measures for whistleblowers

-Other laws related to whistleblower protection
+Other legal requirements with reference to whistleblower protection

-These obligations stipulated by the Supply Chain Due Diligence Act require companies to establish a whistleblowing system.
+These obligations, stipulated by the Supply Chain Due Diligence Act, require companies to establish a whistleblowing system.
 In accordance with Sections 3 and 8 of the Supply Chain Due Diligence Act, companies must implement a complaint procedure.

 This procedure enables company employees to report human rights and environmental risks or violations in their own area of the company, as well as those of indirect and direct suppliers.
 The complaint procedure can be effectively implemented via a digital whistleblower system.

 Be guided by case law and legal requirements

 When implementing the protection of whistleblowers, companies should primarily orient their approach on case law and the statutory requirements.
 The Whistleblower Protection Act (HinSchG) came into force on July 2, 2023.
 Therefore, in addition to the EU Directive, since that date the German law also applies.

 Does the works council have a say in whistleblower protection?

 When introducing a whistleblower system, companies must observe the works council’s right of co-determination pursuant to Section 87 (1) No. 1 and No. 6 German Works Constitution Act (BetrVG).
 The right of co-determination applies to the introduction of the whistleblower system (hotline, software, etc.) as it concerns company procedures and the behavior of the employees when they submit a report at the company, and also the introduction and use of technical systems.